 Under the final rule, an applicant must identify the amount of matching and other funds and the source(s) the applicant is proposing to use for the project under the project information requirement.
 In addition, the applicant must provide written commitments for matching and other funds at the time the application is submitted to receive points under the commitment of funds scoring criterion.
 The Agency has also included a description of what is expected in a written commitment in order to receive points.

 Technical report.
-Under the REAP interim rule, each application must contain a technical report that conforms to Appendix A for projects with total eligible project costs of $200,000 or less, Appendix B for projects with total eligible project costs of greater than $200,000, Appendix C for hydropower projects, or Appendix D for flexible fuel pumps.
+Under the baseline program, each application must contain a technical report that conforms to Appendix A for projects with total eligible project costs of $200,000 or less, Appendix B for projects with total eligible project costs of greater than $200,000, Appendix C for hydropower projects, or Appendix D for flexible fuel pumps.

 Under the final rule, each application must contain a technical report prepared in accordance with § 4280.110(h) and Appendices A through C as applicable.
-For projects with total projects costs of $80,000 or less, the technical report requirements are located in the application narrative area.
+For projects with total projects costs of $80,000 or less, the technical report requirements are located in the application narrative.

 Feasibility study for renewable energy systems.
-Under the REAP interim rule, for each renewable energy system project that exceeds $200,000, a feasibility study must be prepared by an independent qualified consultant as specified in Appendix E.
+Under the baseline program, a feasibility study must be prepared by an independent qualified consultant for each RES project that exceeds $200,000.
+The components of a feasibility study are specified in Appendix E.

-Under the final rule, the requirement for a feasibility study is still required for project that exceed $200,000, however Appendix E was removed since REAP can no longer fund feasibility study grants.
+Under the final rule, the requirement for a feasibility study by a qualified consultant is still required for RES projects that exceed $200,000.
+However, Appendix E is no longer referenced as it has been removed because REAP can no longer fund feasibility study grants.

 Energy audit for energy efficiency improvement projects.
-Under the REAP interim rule, an energy audit is required for projects with total eligible project costs greater than $50,000.
+Under the baseline program, an energy audit is required for projects with total eligible project costs greater than $50,000.
 For energy efficiency improvement projects with total eligible project costs of $50,000 or less, either an energy assessment or energy audit can be submitted.

 Under the final rule, the threshold for requiring an energy audit (versus an energy assessment) is increased from $50,000 to $200,000 in total project cost.
 The Agency is changing this because experience with the program shows that it is not necessary for an applicant to incur the cost of a full energy audit for a $50,000 project when an energy assessment provides sufficient information for the Agency to evaluate the project.
 In addition, an energy efficiency improvement project with total project costs of $80,000 or less can provide an energy assessment and does not require the individual or entity to be “independent”.
 The audit and assessment requirements are found in Appendix A, “Technical Report for Energy Efficiency Improvement Projects,” of the final rule rather than having a separate application requirement.

 Construction planning and performing development.
-Under the REAP interim rule, each application submitted must be in accordance with § 4280.119 for planning, designing, bidding, contracting, and constructing renewable energy systems and energy efficiency improvement projects as applicable.
+Under the baseline program, each application submitted must be in accordance with § 4280.119 for planning, designing, bidding, contracting, and constructing renewable energy systems and energy efficiency improvement projects as applicable.
 For contracts of $200,000 or less, the simple contract method, as specified in paragraph (e) of the section, may be used.
 Contracts greater than $200,000 shall use the contract method specified in paragraph (g) of the section.